shanemcw/homebridge-amazondash-MAC/README.md

 * User ability to remove a stale button during setup experimentation
 * Installation and usage documentation
 * Support for the Homebridge Plugin Settings GUI
+* Removed requirement to run Homebridge with root privileges

 ## Installation

-1. Administrator privileges are required for these steps
+1. **Administrator privileges are required for these steps**
 1. Set up a wifi device to persist in monitor mode
 2. Install `airodump-ng`
 3. Give the `homebridge` user permission to also `sudo airodump-ng` without a password